 A third of the study participants with the highest BPA levels in their bodies had a 49% higher all-cause mortality rate and a 46% higher rate of dying from cardiovascular disease when compared with the one third of participants with the lowest levels.

-And, you don’t have to be exposed to a lot of BPA to damage your health.
+You also don’t have to be exposed to a lot of BPA to damage your health.
 While the EPA believes you can "safely" be exposed to 50 ug (micrograms)/kilogram/day of BPA, most studies have found the damaging health effects of BPA can occur at exposures as low as 2.5ug/kg/day.

 If you want to learn how to avoid BPA, you first need to understand the main ways you’re exposed.
 Because this toxic chemical hides in a lot of surprising products.